 Although the scenario is unlikely to happen, it is worth to consider on any online platform.

 Can you share your email?

-Your email can be relatively safe to share, as it does tell anything about you (unless your name is part of the email address).
+Your email can be relatively safe to share, as it does not tell anything about you (unless your name is part of the email address).
 But if you feel unsafe sharing it, you can sign up for an additional one (for instance, on Google) for the purpose to give out to people you're not entirely sure about.

 In many aspects, they resemble a private conversation.
 Suppose you tell secrets or personal information in a private conversation.
 In that case, you trust the other party to withhold that information from a broader audience.
-It's the same in an unpublished puzzle.
+It's the same in an unpublished online jigsaw puzzle.

 How to remove all your data from Jigidi